nguyendathuyhoang/Backend-Naver-LikeLion/ecommerce/README.md

 6. Verify in Datadog that your container picks up the docker and logs of project
 7. Open favorite brower and test APIs (project running on port 8080)

-### How access mysql database running in docker container ?
+### How to access mysql database running in docker container ?
 #### 1. open terminal and run `docker exec -ti mysql-springboot-container mysql -u root -p` then enter password is `Abc@123456789`
 ![image](https://user-images.githubusercontent.com/104447131/187961267-5cb05116-7d60-4a94-98f3-ff6bbbb9927b.png)
 #### 2. type `use ecommerce` then query normaly